 Why do we wait until it’s too late, or almost too late to capture the lives of those most important to us?

 As photographers (and before you argue that you aren’t a “professional” or you aren’t a photographer, I’m here to tell you that you are!
 If you take photographs you are a photographer, and this applies to you!) it is almost our duty to record the lives and times of those closest to us, family and friends.
 I’m not just talking about birthday parties and weddings, which are both important, but how about everyday life?

 Last fall/winter my husband and I lost our two cats who were 18 and 19.
 He had them for 18 years, they lived with me for five.
 It hit me hard and I wrote this: “Do What’s Important Photograph Your Loved Ones”.
 I vowed to go and photograph my grandmother who is now 92.
-I finally did that and I have some tips for you on how to go and photograph, and document the lives of your loves ones both young and old.
+I finally did that and I have some tips for you on how to go and photograph and document the lives of your loved ones both young and old.

-So this article comes with both tips AND a challenge, for you to go do the same.
+So this article comes with both tips and a challenge, for you to go do the same.

 Documentary photography usually refers to a popular form of photography used to chronicle significant and historical events.
 It is typically covered in professional photojournalism, or real life reportage, but it may also be an amateur, artistic, or academic pursuit.
 The photographer attempts to produce truthful, objective, and usually candid photography of a particular subject, most often pictures of people. – Wikipedia

 Get into their day to day life.
 Plan to go spend a few hours chatting with the person, listen to their stories, capture what comes naturally and what just happens.
 Don’t create something that isn’t part of them, just be there to grab moments in time that will mean so much down the road.